 What is Kafta?

 If you’ve never had kafta before, it’s basically just seasoned ground meat (usually beef or lamb, but chicken can also be used) in the form of a Middle Eastern meatball that’s grilled or cooked in the oven.
-It’s often served with rice and vegetables, a dollop of hummus, and sometimes yogurt or tzatziki sauce on the side.
+It’s often served with rice and vegetables, a dollop of hummus, and sometimes yogurt or Cucumber Yogurt Sauce (Khyar bi Laban) on the side.

 Kafta is the Lebanese name for the meatball, in the rest of the Middle East it’s referred to as Kofta or kefta, or Kofte in Turkey.